Workstation Application Delivery

-The IT Services Linux Desktop
+The IDG Linux Desktop

 The service defines the operating system that can be supported as a Managed desktop.
 This is currently CentOS and is only available to the Mathematics Department and the student workarea A0.01.